elhub/gh-dxp/docs/command-reference.md

 By default this "clobbers" (i.e., overwrites) any existing aliases with the same name.

-## branch
+## 🌿 branch

-The `branch` command provides a shortcut for creating and switching to branches.
+Provides a shortcut for creating and switching to branches.

+## ✅ completion
+Generates and sets up the autocompletion script for the `gh dxp` command.
+This allows you to use tab completion for the various commands and options available in `gh dxp`.
+Has options for bash, fish, zsh, and powershell.

+## 🆘 help
+Provides help for the `gh dxp` command and its subcommands.

-## lint
+## 🧹 lint

-The `lint` command will run MegaLinter on the project.
+Runs MegaLinter on the project.
 By default, the linter will only run on files that have a diff to the default branch.
 If you want to lint everything, you can run the linter using the `--all` flag.
 Some lint errors can be fixed by using the `--fix` flag.